-Please click the Student Life link here for more information about Saint Mary's College, what to pack, your insurance, employment, and some other important details that will help with your transition to college life.
+Please click the Student Life link here for more information about Saint Mary's College of California, what to pack, health insurance, employment, and some other important details that will help with your transition to college life.

 Saint Mary's College of California